kraghu306/MicrosoftAzure/hdinsight-cluster-setup.md

 	>	NOTE:

-	>	*The Azure SQL database used for the metastore must allow connectivity to other Azure services,
+	>	The Azure SQL database used for the metastore must allow connectivity to other Azure services,
 	>	including Azure HDInsight.
 On the Azure SQL database dashboard, on the right side, click the server name.
 	>	This is the server on which the SQL database instance is running.
 Once you are on the server view,
-	>	click Configure, and then for Azure Services, click Yes, and then click Save.
+	>	click *Configure*, and then for Azure Services, click Yes, and then click Save.

 	-	**Script Actions** if you want to use a custom script to customize a cluster, as the cluster is being created.
 		For more information about script actions, see [Customize HDInsight clusters using Script Action] (https://azure.microsoft.com/en-in/documentation/articles/hdinsight-hadoop-customize-cluster/).